 Clinical interests: Meniscus Repair, Meniscus Surgery, Knee Arthritis, Adhesive Capsulitis, Pain, Ankle Sprain, Tibia ...
 (Read more)

-Dr. Woodley Desir's areas of specialization are orthopedics/orthopedic surgery and sports medicine.
-Dr. Desir honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Woodley Desir practices orthopedics/orthopedic surgery and sports medicine in Aurora, CO and Sterling, CO.
+Dr. Desir honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 He is a graduate of SUNY Downstate Medical Center College of Medicine and a graduate of Kings County Hospital Center's residency program.
 He is professionally affiliated with the University of Colorado Hospital (UCH), the University Physicians, and Banner Health Clinic.

 Conditions / Treatments

 Medicare Patient Gender

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.